 Following are the advantages of ABC Analysis:

 - It gives the management a structured view of all the inventory items with their quantum and value.

-- It allows the company to control items, which require substantial working capital.
+- It allows the company to control items that require substantial working capital.

-- Since it lowers focus on less essential items, this helps to save unnecessary staff and storage expenses.
+- Since it lowers focus on less essential items, it helps save unnecessary staff and storage expenses.

 - It helps to keep track of the inventory and ensures optimum stock at all times.

-- It helps in improving the stock turnover ratio because of the systematic control of inventories.
+- It helps improve the stock turnover ratio because of the systematic control of inventories.

 - A company can maintain items in Category C without compromising on the relevant items.

 - This inventory management technique helps with cycle counting systems.
 For instance, it helps the manager to decide the items to count once a quarter, or once every six months, or once in a year, and so on.

 Following are the disadvantage of this inventory management technique: